kyma-incubator/compass/docs/compass/02-01-components.md

 Gateway proxies the tenant's incoming requests to the Director and Connector components.
 All communication, whether it comes from an Application or other external components, flows through Gateway.

-The Gateway components takes care of audit logging all create, update, and delete operations on Compass resources.
+The Gateway components takes care of audit logging and all create, update, and delete operations on Compass resources.

 ## Connector

 Connector establishes trust between Applications and Runtimes.
 Currently, only client certificates are supported.

-It also takes care of verifying externally issued client certificates - those are certificates which were not issued by Connector itself, but are still trusted to call Compass.
+It is also responsible for verifying externally issued client certificates.
+Those are certificates, which were not issued by the Connector itself but are still trusted to call Compass.

 ## Director